Angelmmiguel/ditto_code/README.md

     dittoc -f PREMIUM ./

-To iterate recursively inside a folder use -f option:
+To iterate recursively inside a folder use -r option:

     dittoc -f -r PREMIUM ./

+By default, dittoc ignore the .erb files.
+If you need to parse it use the option --allow-views:

+	dittoc -f -r --allow-views PREMIUM ./

 ## Contributions